-Sorting: An agent with human capital z attempts to pick a partner with a human capital value in [0.9z, 1.1z].
-If there are no such agents that are unmarried, the original agent picks the eligible agent with the highest human capital.
+- Sorting: An agent with human capital z attempts to pick a partner with a human capital value in [0.9z, 1.1z].
+If there are no such agents that are unmarried, the original agent picks the eligible agent with the highest human capital. - Max-matching: Agents pick as their partner the agent with the human capital value closest to their own.